 As I’ve said repeatedly in this space and others, I do not wear real fur.
 That’s a personal choice for me, and I’m not going to lecture anyone on why they should make the same decision.
-I merely wish that more designers would consider using faux fur instead of the real thing, particularly when they just need a little bit and warmth is not an issue.

 After featuring a crystal-encrusted Valentino bag so prominently yesterday, it’s only fair to recognize the brand that made sparkly animal clutches into a worldwide business.
 Judith Leiber can bedazzle anything and make it into a great work of inventiveness, but my favorites from the brand are often among its more restrained offerings.

 The lovely ladies of Botkier call this particular shade of the Botkier Kasper Hobo “light grey,” but I think it can be just as accurately described as that elusive color, winter white.
 And that’s a very, very good thing.

 Well, the idea may be literally novel, but some people say it’s not figuratively novel – we’ll get to that in a minute.
 All I know is that the Kate Spade Book of the Month Clutches appeal very strongly to the book nerd residing just below my surface.

 We have teamed up with Net-A-Porter for a fabulous and plentiful giveaway!
 We are giving away FIVE of the highly sought after and coveted Chloe Marcie bags.

 This Chloe bag has been designed in different styles, including a hobo, messenger, tote, and satchel.